ibm-cloud-docs/EventStreams/enabling_monitoring.md

 This information describes how to set up a pair of {{site.data.keyword.messagehub}} Enterprise clusters as a mirrored pair.
 Use cases include disaster recovery, backups, and geo-replication.
 {: shortdesc}

 Using mirroring with {{site.data.keyword.messagehub}} incurs an extra charge for each mirroring capacity unit hour.
-For more information, see [Catalog](https://cloud.ibm.com/catalog#services) and search for `Event Streams`.
+For more information, go to [Catalog](https://cloud.ibm.com/catalog#services) and search for `Event Streams`.
 You can then view pricing plans.

 ## Step 1: Setup
 {: #step1_setup}